taskflow/taskflow/doc/faq.md

 that wraps up a particular node in a graph and provides a set of methods for you to assign different attributes to the task such as adding dependencies, naming, and assigning a new work.

+## Q: What is the Lifetime of a Task and a Graph?

+The lifetime of a task sticks with its parent graph.
+A task is not destroyed until its parent graph is destroyed.

 ## Q: Is taskflow thread-safe?